Bit-Trail/git-rep/Readme.md

 # Git

-Lets start the basics of git and github
+Basics of Git and Github